Sunday Snippet: Great Parents Choose WeHaKee!

 Well… a camp experience, such as one at WeHaKee Camp for Girls, is not only an exceptional antidote to the overparenting challenge, it also provides our children with remarkable growth experiences on so many levels.
 A summer at WeHaKee provides each girl with plentiful opportunities to…

-- enhance her social skills by helping one learn to better intepret social cues and respond more effectively and appropriately.
+- enhance her social skills by helping one learn to better interpret social cues and respond more effectively and appropriately.

-- experience an emotionally safe environment where a girl can feel more confident as she stretches beyond her self-percieved limits to discover hidden talents and gifts!
+- experience an emotionally safe environment where a girl can feel more confident as she stretches beyond her self-perceived limits to discover hidden talents and gifts!

 - develop problem-solving skills that allow her to better negotiate many of the challenges that life presents us leading to a greater sense of independence!

-- create lifelong relationships with girls who may initially appear different from her (culturally, geagraphically, ethnically, socio-economically, etc.) allowing her to discover that we all have more commanailities than differences!
+- create lifelong relationships with girls who may initially appear different from her (culturally, geographically, ethnically, socio-economically, etc.) allowing her to discover that we all have more commanailities than differences!